What To Wear Under A Wetsuit for Kayaking: The Complete Guide

 - One-piece swimsuit or sports bikini (no ties or underwires)

-- Compression shorts or swim shorts
+- Compression shorts or swim shorts with flatlock stitching

-- Rash guard top
+- Rash vest or UV protection top

-- Sports bra for extra support
+- Sports bra designed for water sports

-- For cold water: thermal underlayers
+- For cold water: thermal base layers or hydrofleece

-Why Kayaking Changes the Wetsuit Game?
+Why Kayaking Changes the Wetsuit Game

 Here's what makes kayaking different from surfing or diving when it comes to wetsuit underlayers: